The Nest

 Consider when a tenant signs a lease renewal at a higher monthly rent.
 Then, the landlord can collect the difference between the old and new monthly rent.
 Therefore, the security deposit held matches the new lease.
 This is true even if a tenant is exempt from paying the increase due to receiving a “Senior Citizen Rent Increase Exemption” (SCRIE) or Disability Rent Increase Exemption (DRIE).

-Your landlord will notify you if they need you to make payment for the difference in the security deposit.
+Your landlord will notify you if they need you to pay the difference in the security deposit.

 Security Deposit Rules When Selling a Property